RuvaS20/crosswalk/README.md

   silently reattach to whatever landed there.
 The footer counts weeks complete;
   work-time weeks hold no lessons to mark, so they show a dash and are left out of the total rather than making it unreachable.
-- **Print** produces a one-page planner.
-The live checkbox prints as a drawn 24px square big enough for a pen, and a week already ticked on screen prints ticked.
-The summary sentence prints too, so the sheet now states the weekly home load — the old banner was hidden, and it never did.
+- **Print** produces a compact one-page planner: 9pt body, 4px cell padding, stated column widths.
+The live checkbox prints as a drawn square, and a week already ticked on screen prints ticked.
+The summary sentence prints too, so the sheet states the weekly home load — the old banner was hidden, and it never did.
+- **The responsive breakpoints are scoped to `screen`, and must stay that way.** A4 inside 12mm margins is 703 CSS pixels, so an unscoped `max-width: 768px` fires on paper as well — which silently gave every printed sheet the phone layout, one stacked card per week instead of a table.
+US Letter is 725px and was affected too.
-- **Download as spreadsheet** gives a CSV with a row per lesson: week, date, whether it is in class or at home, category, minutes, activities and link.
-Homework rows now carry their week.
+- **Download as spreadsheet** gives a title row, a blank row, then one row per
+  lesson: `Week, Taught, Lesson, Mins, Topic, Activities, Link, Completed`.
+Ticks made on the page carry through, so an export is a snapshot of progress rather than a blank tracker.
+Three things it used to get wrong:
+    - **Homework rows arrived empty.** 125 of 188 lessons carry only `in_class`
+      activities, and the homework row passed `out_of_class` alone — so 10 of 13
+      homework rows in the default plan exported with no instructions at all.
+Each row now prefers its own side and falls back to the other.
+    - **Excel mangled the text.** No byte order mark, so Windows read the file as Latin-1 and turned every curly apostrophe into `â€™`.
+One character fixes it.
+    - **Activities ran together.** Newlines were flattened to spaces, turning two activities into one unreadable line.
+A quoted CSV field may span lines, so they are kept — each activity lands on its own line inside the cell.
+  The columns also no longer collide: "In class" used to be both a heading and a value in the column beside it, meaning two different things a cell apart. `Taught` answers where, `Activities` answers what.
 - **Lesson links open the public curriculum.** Verified: lesson pages on technovationchallenge.org are readable without an account.